-Apple devices such as iPhone, iPad, and other iOS devices are one of their kind.
+Apple devices such as iPhone, iPad, and other iOS devices are one of a kind.
 Most of the Apple devices allow only specific applications to cooperate with iOS and iPad OS.
 Generally, such applications are brewed at Apple.
 However, users need to access other applications with due permission from iOS.
 Interestingly, Google wasn’t any exception.

 Well, Apple device users had to previously download iCloud Photos albums, and then they had to transfer them to Google Photos.
 The latest innovation has relieved the users from such a hectic job.
 Now, the users are liable to transfer the photo collection directly to Google Photos, without opting for a manual download.
 And, the interesting fact is that the transfer would take place automatically.